mantoine96/nexus3-cli/docs/cli.rst

 Command-line Interface
 ======================

-Before using the CLI, you need to run `nexus3 login <#nexus3-login>`_ to create the client configuration.
+Before using the CLI, you need to run `nexus3 login <#nexus3-login>`_ to enter the Nexus endpoint and user credentials, which will be persisted in cleartext dotfiles.
+Alternatively, you may use environment variables as below.

 Environment Variables
 ---------------------